 From April to October, you can also take a guided tour of the Garonne by jet-ski, canoes and stand-up paddles.

 BORDEAUX, A POPULAR CRUISE DESTINATION

-The 2017 was an excellent year for ocean liners, with 48 ships dropping anchor in the Garonne, corresponding to 30,000 visitors.
+33,300 passengers on maritime cruises dropped anchor in the Gironde’s waters in 2018.
 Each visit is accompanied by the spectacular raising of the 117-metre middle section of the Chaban-Delmas bridge parallel to the water so that the ships can pass underneath.

 The website cruisebordeaux.com is the main communication tool for travel professionals, with detailed technical and tourist information for each stopover.